Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/buttons_and_controls.rst

    Datablock link menu with search

-- The first button (with an icon of the DataBlock type) opens a menu that lets you select the DataBlock to link by clicking :kbd:`LMB` on the requested item.
-This list has a search box at the bottom.
+- The first button (with an icon of the DataBlock type) opens up a menu to select an item by clicking :kbd:`LMB`.
 - The second button displays the name of the linked DataBlock and lets you edit it after clicking :kbd:`LMB`.
 - The "+" button duplicates the current DataBlock and applies it.
 - The "X" button clears the link.